How does a pregnant woman know if her energy and nutrient intake is sufficient?

 - Adequacy of nutrition during pregnancy is determined by maintaining a recommended weekly weight gain (GWG).

-- Recommended weight increase depends on the pre-pregnancy BMI
+- Recommended weight increase depends on the pre-pregnancy BMI:

 - Recommended weight increase is around 1 pound per week for woman entering the pregnancy with a BMI under 25.

-- Recommended weight increase is 0.6 pounds/week for overweight women and 0.5 pounds/week for all obese women.
+- Recommended weight increase is 0.6 pounds/week for overweight women and 0.5 pounds/week for all obese women. option to simplify may make it easier to interpret

 - Today, more women enter pregnancy overweight or obese increasing the risk for pregnancy complications.
 Only 1/3 of pregnant women achieves recommended weight gain.